Flundrahn/web-api-integration-testing/README.md

 Integration testing however is black magic.

-Not really, but it involves so many parts it that when we first learned about it during early days of the DNFS-Bootcamp, it did seem like black magic.
+Not really, but it involves so many parts it that when we first learned about it during early days of the [Salt .NET Fullstack Bootcamp](https://www.salt.study/our-hubs/stockholm/code-bootcamps), it did seem like black magic.

 I recently took a course called `ASP.NET Core 6 Web API: Best Practices` on the magnificent website [Pluralsight](https://app.pluralsight.com/) and the veteran dev Steve Smith who held the course, did indeed describe integration testing in ASP.NET as "so easy, there is no excuse not to do it".